-If you find that your TSH is "normal" (this will typically be defined in various ways by your physician but most physicians agree that a TSH between 1.0 and 2.0 to be "normal") and if you find that your free T3 and free T4 are low then you likely fit into this situation.
+If you find that your TSH is “normal” (this will typically be defined in various ways by your physician but most physicians agree that a TSH between 1.0 and 2.0 is “normal”) and if you find that your free T3 and free T4 are low then you likely fit into this situation.

 But how do we define a low free T3/free t4?